SBRG/Bootcamp/README.md

 <!--![Boocamp](http://www.beyondfitnesswithlisa.com/wp-content/uploads/2012/12/bootcamp.jpg)-->

 ### Material covered
-1h Mathematica essentials (functional programming, equations solving and manipulation, rule-based programming, ...)
+* Mathematica essentials (functional programming, equations solving and manipulation, rule-based programming, ...)

-1h Toolbox design principles + model construction and manipulation
+* Toolbox design principles + model construction and manipulation

-1h Simulation & Visualization, IO (SBML, ...), COBRA capabilities
+* Simulation & Visualization, IO (SBML, ...), COBRA capabilities

-1h Advanced topics: enzyme module construction, symbolic capabilities, thermodynamics, ...
+* Advanced topics: enzyme module construction, symbolic capabilities, thermodynamics, ...

 ### Date and location
 The course will take place June 10, 1pm–5pm in the Zweifach library in PFBH.

 ### Prerequisites

 You'll have to bring your own laptop.
-If you don't have Mathematica you will to install the 30 day trial version of Mathematica before the course.
+If you don't have Mathematica you will have to install the 30 day [trial version][trial] **before the course**.
 Trial versions for multiple operating systems (Windows, Linux, OS X) are available [here][trial].

 ### Download and install the MASS Toolbox